 There are numerous myths surrounding pregnancy.
-Here are some of the most popular and most common pregnancy myths around.
+Here are some of the most popular and most common pregnancy myths.

 Myth 1: A woman can’t get pregnant if penetration only happens for a few seconds.

-Anytime you have intercourse there is a potential risk of pregnancy.
-Of course, there’s a greater chance of getting pregnant if penetration is occurring at the same time as ejaculation, however there is still a risk of pregnancy even prior to ejaculation and you should always be concerned with transmission of STD’s.
+Any time you have intercourse there is a risk of pregnancy.
+Of course, there’s a greater chance of getting pregnant if ejaculation occurs, but there is a risk of pregnancy even prior to ejaculation, and you should always be concerned about the potential transmission of STDs.

-Myth 2: Once sperm comes into contact with air or oxygen, it dies.
+Myth 2: Once sperm comes into contact with air, it dies.

-Although pre-ejaculation isn’t considered actual ejaculation, and it’s only the liquid or fluid that is released before ejaculation, it still contains sperm.
+Although pre-ejaculate is only the fluid that is released before ejaculation, it still contains sperm.
 And yes, if it comes into contact with the vaginal area, a woman can still get pregnant.
 This is one of the main reasons why the withdrawal method does not always work.

 Myth 5: A woman can get pregnant if ejaculation occurs in water.

 This is actually not true.
-It’s hard to believe that sperm can find its way from the penis, through the water and into the vagina, especially if in a bathtub, pool or hot tub.
-Chemicals, bubbles and other substances, as well as the temperature of the water make it incredibly hard for sperm to survive more than a couple minutes.
-Chances are pregnancy won’t occur.
+It’s unlikely that sperm could find its way from the penis, through the water, and into the vagina, especially if in a bathtub, pool or hot tub.
+Chemicals and other substances in the water, as well as the temperature of the water, make it incredibly hard for sperm to survive more than a couple of minutes.
+Chances are pregnancy won’t occur under these circumstances.

-Myth 6: A woman also has to have an orgasm in order to get pregnant.
+Myth 6: A woman has to have an orgasm in order to get pregnant.

-This is completely false since a woman’s orgasm has zero to do with an egg being ready and available for fertilization.
+This is completely false; a woman’s orgasm has zero to do with an egg being ready and available for fertilization.

-Actually, if intercourse is not taking place, but faux sex or dry sex is, there is still a chance of pregnancy occurring if there is skin on skin contact.
+Even with so-called “dry sex,” there is still a chance of pregnancy occurring if there is skin on skin contact.
 Anytime a penis comes into contact with the vaginal area, there is a slight risk of conception.
-Plus, there is also a chance of spreading an STD during dry or faux sex.
+There is also a chance of communicating an STD during dry sex.

 Myth 8: Pregnancy can occur from anal sex.

-Pregnancy can not actually occur from the act of anal sex, although since the anus opening and the vaginal opening are in such close proximity, there is a chance that pregnancy can occur if the sperm travels from the anus to the vagina, making its way into the vagina and to an egg for fertilization.
+Pregnancy cannot result from anal sex, although proximity of the anus and the vaginal opening means it is hypothetically possible for pregnancy to occur if the sperm somehow travels from the anus and makes its way into the vagina.

 Myth 9: Sperm can travel through material such as clothing.